MAKING A WILL IN SINGAPORE, WILL WRITING SINGAPORE .

-The preparation of a will in Singapore is governed by the Wills Act.
+The making of a will in Singapore is governed by the Wills Act.
 The testator (person who has made the will) may plan, bestow or organise his or her assets via a written will.

-In general, when preparing a will, the following must be in place.
+.In general, when preparing a will, the following must be in place.

-- The will must be written.
+The will must be written.

 The testator, at the point of making the will, must be of at least 21 years of age.

 While not a mandatory requirement, engaging a reputable wills lawyer is recommended because of the intricacies involved.
 Professional advice from a trained consultant will help you devise the necessary content to include in a will, preventing unnecessary losses, conflicts or confusion in the long run.